ralphkb/sentinel-tickets/README.md

 - Modal Questions: Gather necessary information before opening a ticket.
 - Configuration to customize many of the messages and options.
 - Option to configure support roles per ticket category.
+- Option to require one or more roles to create a ticket per ticket category.
 - Option to ping support roles on ticket creation per ticket category.
 - Working Hours feature with an option to specify the timezone and block ticket creation outside the working hours.
 - Option to configure the amount of max opened tickets at one time.